Hjaltesorgenfrei/Vulkanologi/README.md

   - No dont do that, i made the change because it is imageless now.
 - [x] Move cmake for third party to the folder containing them.
 - [ ] Fix sync issues <https://github.com/Overv/VulkanTutorial/issues/276>
+- [ ] Fix cursor jumping bug due to ImGui getting input from another thread than GLFW.
+Need to sync IO somehow, someone on the Vulkan Discord Suggested modeling it as Producer/Consumer problem.

 ### Descriptor Layout Idea